GoogleCloudPlatform/podcast/site/content/post/episode-95-sourcegraph-with-quinn-slack/index.md

 MARK: Oh, fun.

 FRANCESC: Yep, so just getting back from Cloud Summit in Sydney.
 Last week also, we had Cloud Summit in Seattle.
 This week, there's Cloud Summit in Kuala Lumpur and Singapore.
 And I will not be there.
 Instead, I'll be here in San Francisco.
 But next week, there's Cloud Summit in Chicago, Wednesday, 27th.
 So if you're around, let me know.
-I'd love to meet more people using Google Cloud Platform, especially Gophers.
+I'd love to meet more people using Google Cloud, especially Gophers.
 And after that, in October, I'll be out to London to speak at Velocity.
 What about you?

 MARK: Nice, cool.
 So when this comes out, that will be the day before Austin Game Conference, where I will be speaking at two different panels, doing one on Kubernetes and game servers, and then also doing a panel with a variety of cloud providers, talk about games in the cloud.
 Then I'll be attending Strange Loop, just hanging out there, having some nice recovery time at a very interesting conference.